Many Years Of Experience Handling Tanker Crashes

 Jonathan Perkins Injury Lawyers has spent many, many years litigating and studying the ins and outs of truck law.
 With a vast set of laws specific to trucking collisions, it is essential to hire a professional legal team in the event of any type of collision.
 If you or a loved one has been involved in a crash, our truck crash attorneys are here for you.

 Fill out our Free Case Evaluation form on this page to get started today.

-The Dangers of Tanker Truck Crashes
+The Dangers Of Tanker Truck Accidents

 Large commercial trucks contribute about 5,000 traffic fatalities annually in the United States.
 Collisions involving tankers are typically among the most severe of all types of commercial truck collisions due to a variety of factors.
 First and foremost, the sheer size and weight of a tank truck makes it difficult for the vehicle to stop quickly, causing quite a large number of crashes.
 In addition, tankers are unable to maneuver smoothly due to both the structure and loads being carried.
 These factors often lead to a number of different jackknife truck crashes, as well as other catastrophic incidents.